 Due to permafrost, many Alaskan houses have no crawlspace or cellar.
 In permafrost areas, some houses are even built on stilts.
 Thus, being able to put on the flatout does not only protect your feet a bit from the cold floor, but also from collecting tons of dog hair with your socks.
 The latter is especially important to me as I am allergic to dogs.
 As you know, Alaskans don’t have a dog, they have DOGS!
 When I still lived in Goldstream, one of our neighbors was Mary Shields, the first women to finish the Iditarod.
 She had over 85 sled dogs!

 Another thing I like about flatouts

 I also like the flatout for summer because they protect my high heels from getting damaged when I drive.
 I have them in my car and swap my pumps with them for driving to work.
 In the parking lot, I swap back into the pumps.

-Disclosure: The flatout are a sample from FlatOut.
+Disclosure: The flatout are a sample from FlatOut in the color of my choice.
 The post is not endorsed by them.
 I have written the post myself and it represents my own 100% honest opinion.

 © 2013-2018 Nicole Mölders | All rights reserved